WebMonitor.fyi logoWebMonitor.fyi

 Get alerts when something changes

-The alert includes the old value, the new value, and a link back to the listing.
+The alert includes a plain-English summary of what changed and a link back to the listing.

 Common use cases